Things Your Doctor Didn’t Tell You About Your Post-Baby Body!

 Congratulations on your precious baby!
 Having a baby is truly a miracle.
-But after a pregnancy, hours of labour, a c-section, lack of sleep and all the hormonal changes, it’s not uncommon to feel disconnected from our bodies.
+But after a pregnancy, hours of labor, a c-section, lack of sleep and all the hormonal changes, it’s not uncommon to feel disconnected from our bodies.
 You may be feeling ‘disconnected’ from your body too, particularly your tummy and pelvic floor after childbirth.
 Nothing looks or feels like it used to.

 The feeling that you’re the only one dealing with a tummy or a c-section scar that looks “like that” , or a pelvic floor that feels like that when you poo, sneeze and needs to rush to the bathroom to pee!
 The feeling that you are out of control of all these physiological changes, and that even after you start your fitness regimen, your efforts during your workouts don’t make no difference.